正文

 In

-one study, researchers asked elementary school children to help Bobo the
+, researchers asked elementary school children to help Bobo the

 Bear, a stuffed animal, reach his toy lion using some materials: building